-- Setbacks.
+- 2. Setbacks.
 Generally, detached covered accessory structures must meet the setback standards for the zone.
 This paragraph contains some exceptions.
 The amendments delete the exception allowing detached covered accessory structures under 6-ft in height to be within side and rear setbacks.
 The exception in 33.110.250.C.2.b, previously applicable only to garages, would apply to all small covered accessory structures.
 Thus, the special exception is not needed. - a.
 Water collection cisterns will continue to be allowed in side and rear setbacks as long as the cistern is no more than 6 feet tall. - b.
-This is an expansion of the current standard that allows garages (and accessory structures converted from garages) to be built within required side and rear setbacks, provided they meet certain size and height standards.
-The amendments allow for a wider range of detached covered accessory structures to be placed within the side and rear setbacks.
+This is an expansion of the current standard that allows garages (and accessory structures converted from garages) in the R7, R5 and R2.5 zones to be built within required side and rear setbacks, provided they meet certain size and height standards.
+The amendments allow for a wider range of detached covered accessory structures to be placed within the side and rear setbacks in those zones.
 The amendments remove the current regulatory distinction that treats garages and converted garages differently than other covered structures of the same size and height.
 For corner lots, the current garage side street setback of 25-feet is reduced to 20-feet to recognize the variety of existing lot widths.
 The 20-foot street setback still exceeds the standard 18-foot garage setback for structures that are outside of side and rear setbacks.